Why Most Jiu-Jitsu Instructors Teach BJJ The Wrong Way

 A question to all Jiu-Jitsu Instructors out there – How did you learn Jiu-Jitsu?
 Did you find things to be confusing, not working when explained, or re-taught after you reached a certain level?
 Unless you’ve trained with a very select few out there, you’ve probably gone through this “system” of teaching.
 Now let me ask you this – how much knowledge did you retain from the actual classes, and how much did you have to figure out on your own?
 The final question is – why would you teach your students in the same way, knowing what the results are?

 Doing things just because someone said, or because the founders did them is a great way of never really getting to know what BJJ has to offer, and of stalling the evolution of the sport in general.
 Unfortunately, the way most Jiu-Jitsu instructors out there teach, this is exactly what is happening.
 It is easy to just do what was done, just like most teachers do in schools.
 In both cases, teachers/instructors are not achieving two key things.
-First, they are not providing students with their own expression of the subject matter they are teaching.
-Second, and most important of all, they’re not actually teaching the students – they are merely demonstrating.
+First, they are not providing students with their expression of the subject matter they are teaching.
+Second, and most importantly, they’re not teaching the students – they are merely demonstrating.

 Why Jiu-Jitsu Instructors Have An Extremely Difficult Task